 Fly Me To The Moon

 “Fly Me To The Moon” is a jazz standard made famous by Frank Sinatra.
-The steady quarter note pulse is a great way to practice changing 7th chords, a staple of jazz music.
-Here’s a sassy version by Jason Mraz and the accompanying chords:
+The steady quarter-note pulse is a great way to practice changing 7th chords, a staple of jazz music.

-“So What” is a famous piece by Miles Davis.
-“So What” is a piece of modal jazz, which is built on modes rather than major and minor scales.
-If you’re not sure what a mode is, ask your teacher for a lesson on them!
+This is a famous piece by Miles Davis.
+“So What” is a piece of modal jazz built on modes rather than major and minor scales.
+If you’re not sure what a mode is, ask your guitar teacher for a lesson on them!

 Check out the tabs for this song.
 This video is a great example of the main theme on guitar: